Gadnex/bdd-vs-unit-testing/README.md

 }
 ```

-This configuration sets up gradle test suite and a gradle task called **bddTest**.
+This configuration sets up a gradle test suite and a gradle task called **bddTest**.
-The source code for these tests will be placed in **/src/bddTest/java** and the resources will be under *
+The source code for these tests will be placed in **/src/bddTest/java** and the resources will be under
-*/src/bddTest/resources**.
+**/src/bddTest/resources**.

 If you run the gradle **build** or **check** tasks, the BDD tests will not be run by default.